colonio/colonio.github.io/documents/api-cpp.md

  Values                         | Descriptions
 --------------------------------|---------------------------------------------
-UNDEFINED            | Undefined error is occured.
+UNDEFINED            | Undefined error is occurred.
 SYSTEM_ERROR            | An error occurred in the API, which is used inside colonio.
 OFFLINE            | The node cannot perform processing because of offline.
 INCORRECT_DATA_FORMAT            | Incorrect data format detected.